lr1729/policy-vector-experiment/README.md

    - Pure punctuation (---, $$) kept unchanged
    - Only edits normal prose and markdown headers

-3. **Span-clipping** (critical for strong signal):
-   - Captures activations at moment of detection
+3. **Random model mixing per sentence**:
+   - Each sentence has 3 paraphrases (GPT, Claude, DeepSeek)
+   - Each variant randomly selects which paraphrase to use for each edited position
+   - Creates mixed-model variants, avoiding style confounds

+4. **Span-clipping** (creates matched windows):
-   - Clips right after last edited sentence
+   - Clips at last edited line (inclusive)
-   - Avoids dilution from post-recovery text
+   - Enables matched-window comparison in extraction
+   - Provides both `text_clipped` and `text_full` versions

 **Output:** `data/off_policy.json` with `text_clipped` and `text_full`